ACJMR/YoRPG_Coleks/README.md

-Gameplay is simple and intuitive.
-Players first the difficulty of gameplay.
-They then choose their protagonist (from the above choices) and a worthy opponent (also from above choices).
-The game then proceeds with successive attacks between player and monster.
-Game ends when either the player's or the monster's HP reaches 0.
+Gameplay is simple and intuitive:

+* Players first the difficulty of gameplay.
+This determines how easily a monster will be encountered.
+* They then choose their protagonist (from the above choices) and a worthy opponent (also from above choices), convinient about messages provide users with information regarding their selection.
+* The game then proceeds on a turn system.
+Once a monster is encountered, a fight begins
+* Successive attacks between player and monster are exchanged, and a player may opt to use their special attack, but in return be more vulnerable.
+The fight ends when either the player's or the monster's HP reaches 0.
+* The game ends when either the player's HP reaches 0 (defeat), or 10 turns have elapsed (victory)

-**Come join us on our noble quest and slay the dragon!.**
+**Come join us on our noble quest and slay the beasts!.**

+Developer Notes:

+* Increase MAX_ENCOUNTERS to allow for longer games (especially on lower difficulty)
+* Restructure Monster to be abstract, so all monsters are forced to poccess the about() method.
+* Utilize about() to display class/monster info when user makes a selection
+* Add Monster-type selection
+* Change the attack() funtionality to include an element of randomness